sarah-antillia/Image-Distortion-Tool/README.md

 <h3>
 <a id="4">4.
-MultpleMyeloma Dataset Distortion</a>
+MultipleMyeloma Dataset Distortion</a>
 </h3>

-<h3>4.1 MultpleMyeloma Dataset</h3>
+<h3>4.1 MultipleMyeloma Dataset</h3>

-For a pratical dataset distortion, we have applied this tool to augment MultpleMyeloma Dataset.<br>
+For a pratical dataset distortion, we have applied this tool to augment MultipleMyeloma Dataset.<br>
 <a href="https://drive.google.com/file/d/1QiGah4_0yY-5B7s2kIZ2AjbEVu2ejB3G/view?usp=sharing">MultipleMyeloma-ImageMask-Dataset_V2_X.zip</a>
 <br>
 On that dataset, please see also <a href="https://github.com/sarah-antillia/MultipleMyeloma-ImageMask-Dataset">MultipleMyeloma-ImageMask-Dataset</a>